 The Food Act requires that any premises from which a food business operates be registered with, or notified to, the relevant council by the proprietor.
 If you operate a food business from a premises, whether temporary, mobile, or fixed, relevant information about the business must be assessed by the principal council, and available to councils for them to use if you operate in their municipality or require assistance.
 Registrations or notifications provide information about you and your business and premises to enable these statutory requirements to be met.
 Whether you apply online via this website or complete a hard copy application, you must provide this information if you want to operate a food premises.
 You will also be required to sign a declaration that the information you have provided is true and complete before you lodge your registration/notification.

-What are the main consequences for you if all or part of the information is not provided?
+What are the main consequences if all or part of the information is not provided?

-Failing to provide all or part of the information via FoodTrader may result in delays in complying with your registration and other obligations under the Food Act, the Public Health and Wellbeing Act, or other relevant laws.
+Failure to provide all or part of the information via FoodTrader may result in delays in complying with your registration and other obligations under the Food Act or other relevant laws.
 Depending on the arrangements and practices of your relevant council, it may also result in ultimately failing to comply with those obligations.

 How is personal information stored and protected in FoodTrader?